dmuth/IsSeptaFcked/README.md

 - lib/text.js - Create messages based on the lateness data.
 - lib/sfw.js - Makes the determination if we are running under the SFW domain, and does filtering of strings.
+- routes/ - Each file in here corresponds to the same named URI, and handles requests to that URI.